robotics-4-all/goal-dsl/README.md

     auth: AuthPlain('', '');  // AuthPlain(username, password)
 }
 ```

+## Target

+**Target** defines a set of goals which are assigned to be executed for a
+specific target/application.
+A target needs to be linked to a specific
+middleware (message broker).
+Each model can have **ONLY ONE** target.

 A **Target** is defined by a list of Goals and a communication middleware.